Hometown: Milford, New Hampshire

 After receiving his B.S.
-Mechanical Engineering, he accepting a job at Morgan Stanley as an investment analyst, but is now working for a small venture capital fund near Silicon Valley.
+Mechanical Engineering, he accepted a job at Morgan Stanley as an investment analyst but is now working for a small venture capital fund near Silicon Valley.
 He started up the JW Chess Academy sharing his passion with local youth.
 He is currently enjoying life on the west coast.

 Additional links on Jacob Wamala